mikro-orm/mikro-orm/docs/docs/propagation.md

 title: Propagation
 ---

-By default, MikroORM will propagate all changes made to one side of bi-directional relations to the other side, keeping them in sync.
+By default, MikroORM will propagate all changes made to one side of bidirectional relations to the other side, keeping them in sync.
 This works for all relations, including M:1 and 1:1.
 As part of the discovery process, all M:1 and 1:1 properties are re-defined as getter/setter.

 ```ts
 const author = new Author(...);